 Navy Pier: This iconic landmark in Chicago located on the shores of Lake Michigan has been in operation since 1916.
-Highlights include the Chicago Children’s Museum, Crystal Gardens, Chicago Shakespeare Theater, and the nearly 200-foot-tall Centennial Ferris Wheel.
-The area also boasts numerous restaurants, shopping venues, boat rides, live shows, miniature golf, amusement rides, semiweekly fireworks shows, and an IMAX theater.
+Highlights include the Chicago Children’s Museum, Crystal Gardens, Chicago Shakespeare Theater and the nearly 200-foot-tall Centennial Ferris Wheel.
+The area also boasts numerous restaurants, shopping venues, boat rides, live shows, miniature golf, outdoor amusement rides, semi-weekly fireworks shows and an IMAX theater.
 There’s no admission fee to enter Navy Pier, but individual attractions may charge admission or require tickets to ride.
 Hours of operation for some attractions are seasonal.

-Anderson Japanese Gardens: Located in Rockford, Anderson Japanese Gardens offers 10 acres of cascading waterfalls, winding lanes, rock formations, streams, koi ponds, pagodas, traditional lanterns, and an authentic Sukiya-style guest house.
-Guests can learn the basics of calligraphy, take part in a traditional Japanese tea ceremony, and discover the Japanese culture through many of the cultural programs offered.
-It’s a wonderful retreat full of tranquility that’s open daily from 9 a.m. to 5 p.m. with adult admission for $11.
+Anderson Japanese Gardens: Located in Rockford, Anderson Japanese Gardens offers 10 acres of cascading waterfalls, winding lanes, rock formations, streams, koi ponds, pagodas, traditional lanterns and an authentic Sukiya-style guest house.
+Guests can learn the basics of calligraphy, participate in a traditional Japanese tea ceremony and discover Japanese culture through many cultural programs.
+It’s a wonderful retreat full of tranquility, open daily from 9 a.m. to 5 p.m.

-Mermet Springs: The full-service dive site at Mermet Springs in Belknap offers scuba training and fun attractions like a sunken 727 Boeing airplane, an underwater petting zoo, and numerous underwater treasures to explore.
+Mermet Springs: The full-service dive site at Mermet Springs in Belknap offers scuba training and fun attractions like a sunken 727 Boeing airplane, an underwater petting zoo and numerous underwater treasures to explore.
 It’s one of the most popular dive facilities in the Midwest with 15 to 120 feet dives and submerged training platforms.
-Mermet Springs is open from 9 a.m. to 6 p.m.
-Mondays and Thursdays through Saturdays with extended hours in the spring and summer.
-Visitors can rent scuba gear or bring their own.
-Entry fees are $25 per diver or $8 for non-divers with campsites available for an additional fee.
+Mermet Springs has extended hours in the spring and summer.
+Visitors can rent scuba gear or bring their own and rent campsites for an additional fee.

 Grant Park: This 313-acre park in Chicago is home to some of the most popular attractions in Chicagoland, including its centerpiece, Buckingham Fountain.
 One of the world’s largest fountains, it features a stunning water display every 20 minutes.
-Other attractions include The Field Museum, the Art Institute of Chicago, and Shedd Aquarium, a five-million-gallon aquarium that’s home to 32,000 animals.
-Grant Park is open daily from 6 a.m. to 11 p.m. with no entry fee required, but each attraction charges its own fee.
+Other attractions include The Field Museum, the Art Institute of Chicago and Shedd Aquarium, a five-million-gallon aquarium home to 32,000 animals.
+Grant Park is open daily from 6 a.m. to 11 p.m. without an entry charge, but each attraction charges a fee.